mono/taglib-sharp/README.md

 * [MediaPortal 2](https://www.team-mediaportal.com/wiki/display/MediaPortal2/MediaPortal+2)
 * [F-Spot](https://en.wikipedia.org/wiki/F-Spot)

-And you, what do you use TagLib# for ?
+And you, what do you use TagLib# for?
 Reply [here](https://github.com/mono/taglib-sharp/issues/120)

 ## Contributions